 Some of you have wondered where I get my printable coupons.
-Here are the main coupon sites that I use: Coupons.com, Smart Source, Red Plum, Ibotta, Fetch Rewards (use code GEOEG at sign-up for $2.00 in points!), Checkout 51 and Saving Star.
+Here are the main coupon sites that I use: Coupons.com, Smart Source, Ibotta, Fetch Rewards and Checkout 51.
 Manufacturer websites and Facebook pages are another great source.

 I recently sent out a survey to my email subscribers (you can take the survey here) asking them for input on how I can make Thrifty Frugal Mom more helpful and useful.
 The responses I got were super insightful and helpful and one of the things that several people mentioned was that they really wish that I would bring back my weekly What I Spent & Saved posts.

-I used to do these posts regularly but stopped for a variety of reason.
-For one thing, they are a bit time consuming to compile and don’t have long term affect like most of my blog posts do.
+I used to do these posts regularly but stopped for a variety of reasons.
+For one thing, they are a bit time-consuming to compile and don’t have long term affect as most of my blog posts do.
 Plus, I also felt like they probably weren’t super helpful because only a small percentage of you are able to shop at the grocery store chains that I shop.
 But several of the survey takers that said they miss them also mentioned that they benefited from them not because they could necessarily replicate the deals but because it gave them ideas and inspiration for saving on their own grocery bill.

 All that to say, I decided that the people have spoken and I want to listen! 🙂 So, I’m going to try to bring these What I Spent & Saved posts back at least somewhat regularly.
 I don’t think it will be every week, but maybe at least once or twice a month.
 And if there’s something that I can do to make these posts (or any of my posts for that matter!) more helpful for you, please leave me a comment and let me know!